The disturbing story of David Shearing and the Wells Gray Park camping murders

 In April 1983, a television re-enactment of the killings was filmed on the site of the murders, which was then broadcast across Canada.
 Police hoped the re-enactment would spark someone’s memory, but despite being flooded with calls, no solid leads came of the effort.

 Police created a replica of the Bentley 1981 Ford camper down to the last detail, including the aluminium boat strapped to the roof.
-In May 1983, they drove the trailer from British Columbia to Quebec, again hoping someone would see it and remember something relating to the case.
+In May 1983, they drove the trailer from British Columbia to Quebec, hoping someone would see it and remember something related to the case.

-In advance of the camper’s arrival at each town or city, police held press conferences to publicize the camper’s arrival.
+In advance of the camper’s arrival in each town or city, police held press conferences to publicize it.
 Over 1,300 alleged sightings were investigated, but all were false.

 The RCMP posted a $7,500 reward, printed 10,000 posters and sent them to police detachments and post offices across North America.

 Some leads generated from all the publicity through investigators seriously off the scent.
 For example, two scruffy French-Canadian men were seen driving in a camper van east towards Quebec, but this was an unrelated vehicle.
-Many hours were wasted on these "wild goose" chases as the public phoned in thousands of sightings, which all needed to be investigated.
+Many hours were wasted on these "wild goose" chases as the public phoned thousands of sightings, which all needed investigation.

 Discovery of the Bentley Camper